asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/tools.md

 For a complete list of URL codes, please see [URL Encoding Reference](https://www.w3schools.com/tags/ref_urlencode.asp).

+**Escaping Characters**

+If you are running Search API queries via command line, you may need to escape characters.
+Escaping a character tells the command line interface to interpret the character literally.
+Some characters that need to be escaped include spaces and ampersands (&).

+For more information on escaping characters, please see the [Bash Scripting Guide](https://tldp.org/LDP/abs/html/escapingsection.html).
+For Windows users, more information can be found [here](https://ss64.com/nt/syntax-esc.html).

 ## Program Details

 You may use a program to assist you with Search API queries.
 This section will provide some details on a few of the programs you can use to write & run Search API queries and some example commands for each.